buetcsefest2022/buetcsefest2022.github.io/content/aicontest/_index.md

           **NO!!** You will get a **time period of 1 week(+)** to submit, edit, re-submit your code as much as you want.
 The scoring will be done based on codingame's automated system, which accounts for submission time only for contestants tied to the same score.
 You can read about [**codingame rules**](https://www.codingame.com/rules)
         content_align: left

+      - title: I am an absolute beginner with no experience in any contests whatsoever.
+Can I do any good   participating here?
+        title_align: left
+        content: >-
+          **OF COURSE!!** This contest is designed so that even beginners can have fun participating.
+And we will be providing a skeleton sample code from where you can start.
+        content_align: left

     grid_cols: one
     grid_gap_horiz: medium
     grid_gap_vert: small